Rohan-Thoma/Mobile_Ad_Click_Prediction/README.md

 ### <a href="https://github.com/Rohan-Thoma/Mobile_Ad_Click_Prediction/blob/main/Mobile_Ad_Pred_modelling.ipynb"> Mobile_Ad_Pred_modelling.ipynb </a> :
 * This notebook consists of the results and insights after trying out various machine learning models
-* As we have huge dataset of 50 million data points, 5 million datapoints are picked by selecting the data points in a uniform ramdom fashion spanning the entire dataset.
+* As we have huge dataset of 50 million data points, 5 million datapoints are picked by selecting the data points in a uniform random fashion spanning the entire dataset.
 This is done due to the resource contraints that so not support the processing of all the 50 million data points.
 * As all the features are categorical in nature, so it makes sense to label encode them , so as we have already computed the CTR per categorical value for each feature, those values can be taken as a better proxy instead of label encoding them manually and with this method we get only 1 numerical feature column corresponding to each feature which also keeps the dimensionality from increasing if we would opt for traditional encoding schemes such as one-hot encoding especially when the features are having very high number of unique categorical values such as this dataset.
 > Here the test log-loss of <b><i> 0.39065</i></b> is obtained which is a very good loss which is equivalent to score of the <b><i>160 to 170th</i></b> position in the public leaderboard of the kaggle.
 * The actual dataset given by the kaggle is of 50 million datapoints but we have taken a 5 million data points and trained our model due to the resource constraints and the test data given the kaggle itself is close to 5 million data points , so we cannot predict on this dataset using the current model because there will be a lot of unseen data points for which will not be able to predict correctly.